MaxBittker/NYDMWLwip/src/About.md

 ## Green Bank Partners™
-Green Bank Partners™ specializes in advancing energy efficiency and clean energy solutions through innovative partnerships and to-to-market strategies, helping to address and alleviate specific gaps and barriers in current clean energy markets and the energy-service-provider value chain.
+Green Bank Partners™ specializes in advancing energy efficiency and clean energy solutions through innovative partnerships and go-to-market strategies, helping to address and alleviate specific gaps and barriers in current clean energy markets and the energy-service-provider value chain.

 <h4>